AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 <InlineAlert variant="info" slots="text1, text2" />

-There is a specific **naming convention** for methods used in the Adobe Express DOM.
+A specific **naming convention** exists for methods used in the Adobe Express DOM.

 - `make*`: used for plain objects and helper utilities, e.g.,`makeColorFill()`.
 - `create*`: used for live document objects, like `createEllipse()`
 - `add*`: reserved to create complex structures like Pages and Artboards, adding them to the parent list automatically in a way that may also update the insertion point.
 Found in `addPage()` and `addArtboard()`.

-Speaking of colors, the `ColorUtils` module comes in handy; it can output a proper `Color` from either a partial RGB object (where the `alpha` property is optional, defaulting to `1`) or a Hex string with or without alpha, providing the reverse function as well.
+Speaking of colors, the `ColorUtils` module can output a proper `Color` from either a partial RGB object (where the `alpha` property is optional, defaulting to `1`) or a Hex string with or without alpha, providing the reverse function as well.

 ```js
 const gecko = colorUtils.fromHex("#9de19a");     // alpha is optional